 - Presence of radioactive material will not influence the fire control processes and should not influence selection of techniques. - If it can be done safely, move undamaged containers away from the area around the fire. - Do not move damaged packages; move undamaged packages out of fire zone.

 Small Fire

 • Dry chemical, CO2, water spray or regular foam.

 Large Fire

-• Water spray, fog (flooding amounts).
+- · Water spray, fog (flooding amounts). - Dike runoff from fire control for later disposal.

 SPILL OR LEAK